MrMoose/CloudConnector/README.md

 you cannot trace unless your instance can reach the internet.
 However, AWS may have remedied the situation by the time you read this, so better double check.

+## Environment Variables

+In most scenarios stack specific configuration of running Unreal instances is best achieved using environment variables.
+You should prefer this over setting defaults in the properties section of the config actor.

+### General

+_CLOUDCONNECTOR_CLOUD_PROVIDER_:<br>
+Using this you can override the cloud provider setting in the configuration actor to use a different impl.
+Values are:
+* "None" - for none.
+Won't do anything
+* "AWS"
+* "Google"
+All other values are ignored.

+_CLOUDCONNECTOR_DEFAULT_TOPIC_:<br>
+When using ICloudPubsub::subscribe_default(), this is the topic you will subscribe to.

+_CLOUDCONNECTOR_LOGS_ENABLED_:<br>
+Even when the configuration actor has Cloud Logging disabled, you can override at runtime by setting this to `True`.

+_CLOUDCONNECTOR_TRACING_ENABLED_:<br>
+Even when the configuration actor has Cloud Tracing disabled, you can override at runtime by setting this to `True`.

+_CLOUDCONNECTOR_STACK_NAME_:<br>
+This environment variable is taken whenever it comes to identifying a stack.
+Normally this should always be injected by your IaC system.
+When not set, it defaults to `UnknownStack`.

+_CLOUDCONNECTOR_INSTANCE_ID_:<br>
+CloudConnector will query the cloud provider's metadata server for the local instance ID.
+For example, when creating log streams.
+This behavior can be overridden by setting this environment variable to a custom instance id.
+Please note that this may lead to unsatisfactory results when using characters that are not allowed in either log stream names or in pubsub subscriptions.
+Use something simple that only contains "0-9a-zA-Z-".
+If this is not set and a query to the metadata server is unsuccessful (for example because you're not running in the cloud), it will default to `LocalInstance`.

+### AWS specific

+CLOUDCONNECTOR_ENDPOINT_DISCOVERY_ENABLED:<br>
+If set to `True`, AWS client objects will be created with the "endpoint discovery" option enabled, which is opt-in.

+CLOUDCONNECTOR_AWS_ACCESS_KEY, CLOUDCONNECTOR_AWS_SECRET_KEY:<br>
+When both are set to a programmatic's users's keypair, these credentials are used instead of the `~/.aws/credentials` mechanism.
+It is not recommended to use this option.
+If you do, you should set `CLOUDCONNECTOR_ENDPOINT_DISCOVERY_ENABLED` and `CLOUDCONNECTOR_AWS_REGION` as well

+CLOUDCONNECTOR_AWS_REGION:<br>
+If set, this region will be used when instantiating client objects.
+All services will use that region.
+It is not recommended to use this option.

+CLOUDCONNECTOR_AWS_CLOUDWATCH_ENDPOINT,<br>
+CLOUDCONNECTOR_AWS_SQS_ENDPOINT,<br>
+CLOUDCONNECTOR_AWS_S3_ENDPOINT,<br>
+CLOUDCONNECTOR_AWS_XRAY_ENDPOINT:<br>
+If set, the SDK's automatic endpoint chosing mechanics will be overridden with the appropriate value.
+It is not recommended to use this option.

 ## Troubleshooting